balaghali/N26Statistics/README.md

-# REST API to calculate statistics of transactions from the last 60 seconds
+# REST API to calculate statistics of transactions with in last 60 seconds

 Build a REST API to calculate real time statistics from the last 60 seconds.
 There will be two APIs, one of them is called every time a transaction is made.
 It is also the sole input of this RESTful API.